 What is the difference between academic concessions and accommodations?

 Students may request academic concessions from their faculty when they experience circumstances that adversely affect their attendance or performance in their academic program.
-Examples of academic concessions are: deferred standing, late withdrawal and aegrotat standing.
+Examples of academic concessions include deferred standing, late withdrawal, and aegrotat standing.

 Why would the Centre consider an academic concession (rather than an accommodation) for a student with a disability?

 The requirements for disability-related accommodations are typically predictable.
-That is, given the nature of a student’s disability, their lived experience, their history of accommodations, and their course of study, it is often possible to anticipate and put in place accommodations that will remove barriers to access.
+Given the nature of a student’s disability, their lived experience, their history of accommodations, and their course of study, it is often possible to anticipate and put in place accommodations that will remove barriers to access.
 These accommodations might include extended time to complete exams or access to print materials in electronic format.

-In some cases, however, the impact of a disability may vary over time and it is reasonable to expect that some individuals may experience expected but unpredictable flare-ups of their disability that are not mitigated by the proactive accommodations outlined above.
+In some cases, the impact of a disability may vary over time and it is reasonable to expect that some individuals may experience expected but unpredictable flare ups of their disability that are not mitigated by the proactive accommodations outlined above.
 UBC would still have a duty at law to accommodate students in these circumstances given the requirement arose for reasons related to the student's disability.
-However, the way UBC would process such accommodation is through the academic concessions process.
+The way UBC would process such accommodation is through the academic concessions process.
 This is why the phrase "academic concessions for disability-related reasons" is used in Policy LR7.

-For example, a student with a disability who, for unforeseen but disability-related circumstances is unable to attend or perform in their academic program in their usual manner, may require extra time to complete course work or prepare for an exam or, if they are not able to continue, may require a withdrawal from a course.
-Unlike other accommodations, an end of term extension or a withdrawal after the typical deadlines must be noted on the student’s transcript; therefore, UBC would process these accommodations as an academic concession and the academic eligibility criteria apply.
+For example, a student with a disability who is unable to attend or perform in their academic program in their usual manner due to unforeseen but disability-related circumstances, may require extra time to complete course work or prepare for an exam.
+If they are not able to continue, they may require a withdrawal from a course.
+Unlike other accommodations, an end of term extension or a withdrawal after the typical deadlines must be noted on the student’s transcript.
+UBC would process these accommodations as an academic concession and the academic eligibility criteria apply.

 What is the process for determining a disability-related academic concession?

-The Centre will determine whether a disability-related concession is required, based on the documentation of disability provided by the student.
+The Centre will determine whether a disability-related concession is required based on the documentation of disability provided by the student.
 This is the same process used to determine eligibility for disability-related accommodations.
-However, the Centre does not determine which concessions will be granted; this is the responsibility of the Dean/Advising Office and will be based on the academic regulations of the faculty.
+However, the Centre does not determine which concessions will be granted.
+This is the responsibility of the Dean or Advising Office and will be based on the academic regulations of the faculty.

 What is an example of a non-disability related need for an academic concession?

-The Senate Regulation on Academic Concession in the UBC Academic Calendar refers to academic concessions being requested in circumstances that generally fall into one of two categories: conflicting responsibilities and unforeseen events.
+The Senate Regulation on Academic Concession in the UBC Academic Calendar refers to academic concessions being requested in circumstances that can generally be categorized as either conflicting responsibilities or unforeseen events.

-A non-disability related need for an academic concession would be where, for example, a student required an academic concession for a conflicting responsibility such as: representing the University, the province or the country in a competition or performance; serving in the Canadian military; observing a religious rite; working to support oneself or one's family; or having responsibility for the care of a family member.
+A non-disability related need for an academic concession would be where, for example, a student required an academic concession for a conflicting responsibility, such as:

 Academic concessions for certain unforeseen events, such as changes in the requirements of an on-going job, may also be unrelated to a disability.